QuartaDimensione/Bonita/README.md

-Tomcat 7.0.67 & Bonitasoft on OpenShift
+Tomcat 7.0.67 & Bonitasoft & Postgres  on OpenShift
 ===================